FredHutch/aws-batch-at-hutch-docs/index.md

 job could be overwritten by files from other jobs running on the same instance.

+**Note**: The method of providing scratch space is going to change.
+Check back for updated information.

 # Using S3 in jobs

 The Center's policies require that all of our `S3` buckets be encrypted.